deadlyvipers/dojo_rules/introduction.md

 Hello There.
-I like the Javascript path at CodeSchool.
+I like the Javascript path at CodeSchool. rebase too